ADavies2/Auto-Relax-DFTB-Tutorial/README.md

 - Line 373: <code>module load gcc/14.2.0 python/3.12.0</code>
     - Update this line to load the appropriate modules required for running Python on your HPC.

+You will also need to make necessary changes to **submit_auto-relax** for your HPC enviornment.

 ## Known Issues

 - DFTB+ is known to "stall" on the MedicineBow HPC.
 When this happens, the calculation continues taking up time on the clock, but no data is written to the output files. **auto-relax.sh** attempts to account for this by checking for file size changes, and if the file size has not changed in 3 minutes, it assumes the job has stalled and kills the current iteraction job.
 Then, it uses the .gen produced from this iteration as the new input, lowers the number of tasks-per-node, and resubmits the calculation to restart from the last written point.
 It will be noted in **{BASH-JOBNAME}.out** when a job has stalled.